scrapy/scrapy/docs/topics/settings.rst

         'scrapy.contracts.default.ScrapesContract': 3,
     }

-A dict containing the scrapy contracts enabled by default in Scrapy.
-You should never modify this setting in your project, modify :setting:`SPIDER_CONTRACTS` instead.
+A dict containing the scrapy contracts enabled in your project, used for testing spiders.
 For more info see :ref:`topics-contracts`.

+When you set :setting:`SPIDER_CONTRACTS` manually, e.g. in your project's settings module, it will be merged with the default, not overwrite it.
+If you want to disable any of the default contracts you must assign ``None`` as their value.

 .. setting:: SPIDER_LOADER_CLASS